Perseids 2009

 For quite some time I have been "observing" meteor trails by way of monitoring reflections of the signals from distant TV stations in "VHF Band I", which straddles the amateur allocation at 50MHz.

-To observe these phenomena my favoured signal source is that from the Norwegian NRK1 TV transmitter near Bagn on channel E3 (55.25MHz).
+To observe these phenomena my favoured signal source was that from the now defunct Norwegian NRK1 TV transmitter near Bagn on channel E3 (55.25MHz).
 The 1200km distance from me of this transmitter is about ideal for reception by meteor trail reflections.

 I also streamed some of the software displays onto the internet so that others could watch my received signals live, or nearly live anyway!